mvolkmann/blog/src/rust.md

     // The translate_x method is defined in geometry.rs.
     p.translate_x(2.0);

-    // The scoot function is defined in more.rs.
+    // The "scoot" function is defined in more.rs.
-    // Just because p is mutable doesn't mean
+    // Just because "p" is mutable doesn't mean
     // that all references to it are mutable.
-    // The scoot function requires a mutable reference
+    // The "scoot" function requires a mutable reference
     // and we must specify that when passing a reference. more::scoot(&mut p);

     demo(&mut p);

-    // The translate_y method is defined in the demo function above. p.translate_y(2.0);
+    // The "translate_y" method is defined in the "demo" function above. p.translate_y(2.0);

     println!("{:?}", p); // Point2D { x: 4.0, y: 5.0 }
 }
 ```

+TODO: Do more in this example!

 Structs can use generic types.
 For example: